21C Metals President and Director Wayne Tisdale discusses his company’s latest projects, including the Tisova copper-cobalt project.

 According to Tisdale, 21C Metals has targeted both palladium and cobalt due to their common use cases in modern industries.
 Palladium is commonly used in the catalytic converters found in internal combustion engines, while cobalt has been recognized as a metal of the future due to its importance in lithium-ion batteries.
 By targeting elements on both sides of the electric vehicle movement, Tisdale feels his company has optimally positioned itself to serve growing vehicle markets of all varieties.

 21C Metals also owns the East Bull palladium project in Ontario, Canada.
 According to Tisdale, the company intends to continue drilling efforts on the property in order to further expand the potential resource on the property.
-To date, drilling results at East Bull have returned a 43-101 compliant resource estimate of 11.1 million tonnes of ore at 1.46 grams per tonne palladium equivalent for a total of 523,000 ounces of palladium.
+To date, drilling results at East Bull have returned a 43-101 compliant resource estimate of 11.1 million tonnes of mineralized material at 1.46 grams per tonne palladium equivalent for a total of 523,000 ounces of palladium.

 Below is a transcript of our interview with 21C Metals President and Director Wayne Tisdale.
 It has been edited for clarity and brevity.